utxostack/utxo-stack-doc/docs/da-exit.md

 1. **Initiate DA Attest Challenge**
    - The user calls the RGB++ contract to begin the DA attest challenge process.
-   - If the latest transaction has not yet passed the challenge period, the user must wait for its expiration before initiating the challenge.
    - The user provides the asset transaction history and CSV proof from before the most recent challenge period.
    - The user attaches a small bounty to incentivize challenger participation.